Auditions for Principal Artists

 • Must be 18 or older, vocal training and experience preferred

-• Be prepared to sing one memorized aria or classical solo in any language that features your range and volume.
+• Be prepared to sing one memorized Italian aria or art song (sung at maximum volume).

-• Bring a double-sided copy of the music in a binder for the accompanist.
+• Bring a double-sided copy of the music in a 3-ring black binder for the accompanist (provided).

 • Arrive early to complete paperwork.